Combatting Zoom Fatigue

 61% of marketers use video as an interactive element to keep people engaged (Source: Markletic).
 Using high-quality video throughout your virtual event will keep people intrigued and up the quality of a typical Zoom meeting.
 To lean more using video at your virtual event, check out these creative tips.

-To learn more about how to keep people engaged during meetings and other virtual event stats, click here.
+Learn more about how to keep people engaged during meeting and other virtual event stats.

 SEKOU ANDREWS, CUSTOM “INSPIR-TAINMENT” KICKOFF